 You should report the gross amounts you received.
 If your winnings are high enough they will be reported on a W-2G.
 Different types of winnings have different minimum amounts for issuing a W-2G, but the minimum amount you have to report is $1.00, even if you don’t have a W-2G.

 Keep in mind, the 24% withheld for the IRS may not fully cover the taxes owed on your winnings.
-Tax payments are based on the tax rate you end up in.
+Your income taxes are based on the tax bracket you end up in.
 The highest federal tax rate is 37%, so you could owe at the end of the year.
 To avoid this, you can send an estimated tax payment to the IRS when you receive your check.
 Don’t forget state taxes.
 Most states tax gambling winnings as income.

 Losing is part of the risk, but you cannot net out your winnings with your losses.
 You also cannot deduct the expenses you incur to gamble like:

 However, you can deduct all losses up to winnings on your return.
 The losses are one of the few miscellaneous itemized deduction still allowed.
 Keep in mind, the standard deduction amount is very high and most people don’t qualify.

 Gambling is one of the oldest forms of entertainment.
 The price to play can be as low or high as you can stand.
 But whether you’re playing poker at a friend’s place or betting on the horses at a local track, don’t forget Uncle Sam when you win.